Moussa-Mikhail/lagrange_point_orbit_simulator/README.md

 star_mass: positive float.
 Mass of the star in kilograms.
 The default is the mass of the Sun.

 planet_mass: positive float.
 Mass of the planet in kilograms.
 The default is the mass of the Earth.

-The constants sun_mass and earth_mass may be imported from the file constants.py.
+The constants "sun_mass", "earth_mass", and others maybe import from the constants module.

 planet_distance: positive float.
 Distance between the planet and the star in AU.
 The default is 1.0.

-This function will take ~0.42 seconds per 10**6 steps.
-The time may vary depending on your hardware.
-It will take longer than usual on the first call to simulate.
+The time to simulate will take longer than usual on the first call to the simulate method.
  ```

 This is the docstring of the Simulator class which can be seen at any time by using "help(Simulator)" in Python.